neuralmagic/docs/src/content/get-started/featured.md

 index: 1000
 ---

-# **Get Started with Neural Magic + LLMs**
+# **Get Started With Neural Magic + LLMs**

-Get up and running with Neural Magic LLMs!

-This quick tour will show you how to use Neural Magic's stack to run LLMs performantly on CPUs.
+This quick tour shows how to use Neural Magic's stack to run LLMs performantly on CPUs.

 ## **Installation**